 Linda Bierds, poetry.
-Her books include Flights of the Harvest Mare, The Stillness, the Dancing, Heart and Perimeter, The Ghost Trio (Henry Holt 1994), The Profile Makers (Holt, 1997), The Seconds (Putnam's, 2001), and First Hand (Putnam's, 2005).
+Her books include Flights of the Harvest Mare (Ahsahta, 1985), The Stillness, the Dancing (Holt, 1988), Heart and Perimeter (Holt, 1991), The Ghost Trio (Holt, 1994), The Profile Makers (Holt, 1997), The Seconds (Putnam, 2001), First Hand (Putnam, 2005), Flight: New and Selected Poems (Putnam, 2008) and Roget's Illusion (Putnam, 2014).
 She has received fellowships from the National Endowment for the Arts, the Ingram Merrill Foundation, the Artist Trust Foundation of Washington and the Guggenheim Memorial Foundation.
 In 1998 she was awarded a John D. and Catherine T. MacArthur Fellowship.

 David Bosworth, fiction and non-fiction.
 His book of stories, The Death of Descartes, won the Drue Heinz Prize and a Special Citation from PEN and the Ernest Hemingway Foundation.
 His novel, From My Father Singing, was the winner of the Editors' Book Award.
 He has been the recipient of NEA and Ingram Merrill fellowships in fiction, and his literary and cultural essays have selected for a Pushcart Prize and a Gamma award.